harness-community/cd-pipeline-sample/docs/clusters/AzureKubernetesCluster.md

 - Select a Region for the AKS cluster.

-- Select 99.5% for API server  for lower cost.
+- Select 99.5% for API server for a lower cost.

 Step 4: Validate your resource by clicking on the **Review + create**  button.
 After successful validation, click on **Create** to start building the cluster.